python/cpython/Doc/library/tempfile.rst

    attribute is the underlying true file object.
 This :term:`file-like object` can be used in a :keyword:`with` statement, just like a normal file.
-The name of the temporary file can be retrieved from the :attr:`name` attribute of the returned file-like object.
+The name of the temporary file can be retrieved from the :attr:`name` attribute and :class:`pathlib.Path` path using :attr:`path` of the returned file-like object.
 On Unix, unlike with the :func:`TemporaryFile`, the directory entry does not get unlinked immediately after the file creation.

    If *delete* is true (the default) and *delete_on_close* is true (the default), the file is deleted as soon as it is closed.
 If *delete* is true